 Llandegfedd was once agricultural land with areas of woodland connected by hedgerows.
 Today, it is a Site of Special Scientific Interest with nationally important grasslands along its northern edge which are managed as hay meadows.
 Hay cutting encourages the spread of wild flower seeds and improves biodiversity.
 The short grass left after hay has been removed is grazed by sheep to keep it low for grazing winter wildfowl.
 Flowering plants include Bee Orchid, Southern Marsh Orchid, Common Spotted Orchid, Yellow Rattle and numerous other species.
 The grasslands also contain uncommon and rare species such as Orange Foxtail Grass and Adders Tongue Fern.

 The woodlands at Llandegfedd are mainly Oak, Ash and Beech but where trees have fallen or removed, pioneer species such as Birch are thriving.
 A woodland understory of Hazel and brambles provide excellent bird nesting habitat, food and shelter for small mammals and a home to our badgers.
 Butterflies also thrive on site and include less common species such as Marbled White and Purple Emperor.
-A large number of badgers are present around the reservoir with setts found throughout the local woodlands.
+A large number of badgers are present around the reservoir with networks of setts found throughout the local woodlands.

 Otters are also present but being so ellusive they are very difficult to see.
 We also have a good population of Harvest Mice and possibly one or two Dormice.